martin12333/marti-onedrive/github-copilot-24/github-copilot.f8.md

 # day 1

-## if you have an autoclicker, switch it off for just 1 minute, use hover, there is Always Show Toolbar option in the settings
+## if you have an autoclicker, you can switch it off for just 1 minute, use hover, there is Always Show Toolbar option in the settings

 # day 2